2xic-archive/Reverse-engineering-tool/README.md

 		-	basically like gdb break on every instruction
 	-	rewind, go to the previous state just by moving the arrow keys(like QIRA)...
 	-	only see where you have been in a binary with dynamic code grapths!
 	-	custom strace!
 Since I have to code all the syscalls, I can eaisly monitor them!
-Monitoring syscalls could(should?) make finding bugs like use after free easier!
+Monitoring syscalls should make finding bugs like use after free easier!

 -	**integrate dwarf data**
 	-	you don't need a decompiler when you have dwarf!